N0TScrooge2024/Disk-Bench-pentora321-modified/README.md

 # Disk-Bench
 🚀 DiskBench - Disk Speed Test Script

+Here’s a short summary of the key changes made to the original script:

+---

+### Summary of Improvements

+- **Added safety checks**
+  - Script now requires root privileges and verifies that all required tools (`dd`, `parted`, `mkfs.ext4`, `wipefs`, `hdparm`, etc.) are present.
+  - Confirmation prompt before any destructive operation.
+  - Checks that the selected disk is not mounted, not used as swap, and not open by any process.

+- **Reliable partitioning and formatting**
+  - Uses `wipefs -a` to clean the disk before creating a GPT partition table and a single ext4 partition.
+  - Correctly detects partition names for both SATA (`sdb1`) and NVMe (`nvme0n1p1`) devices.
+  - Creates a unique mount point (based on PID) to avoid conflicts.

+- **Improved `dd` test**
+  - Fixed block size to 1 MB (prevents memory allocation issues with large blocks).
+  - Computes block count from the user‑provided total size in GB.
+  - Uses `oflag=direct` / `iflag=direct` to bypass the page cache and measure true disk speed.
+  - Better parsing of speed results from `dd` output.

+- **Cleanup and error handling**
+  - `trap` ensures cleanup (unmount, wipe) even if the script is interrupted.
+  - Each critical step is checked for success; script exits on failure with clear messages.
+  - After testing, the disk is wiped and returned to a clean state (no leftover partitions).

+- **User interface and clarity**
+  - All messages and comments are in English.
+  - Disk list now includes model names for easier identification.
+  - Clear prompts for test type and total size.

 DiskBench is a Bash script for testing the read and write speed of HDD, SSD, and NVMe drives.
 It utilizes DD and HDParm to measure disk performance.
 ✨ Features: